rursache/ToDoList/README.md

 ### Bugs
 - [x] App will crash if no internet connection is available (fixed in [#955cc7d](https://github.com/iPhoNewsRO/ToDoList/commit/955cc7d895b92945d66aedec3fffb41be8da6c3f))
+- [ ] Comments are not showing up while adding a task

 ## Communication
 - If you **found a bug**, open an [issue](https://github.com/iPhoNewsRO/ToDoList/issues).